All planning checklists

 Research private dining options

-For a more intimate luxury experience, look for restaurants with private rooms suitable for your group size.
+For a special dinner, look at restaurants with private rooms or long tables for your headcount.

-Consider The Star Inn The City by the river or Lucia Wine Bar & Grill on Swinegate for group dining in a stylish setting.
+The Star Inn The City by the river or Lucia Wine Bar and Grill on Swinegate suit stylish group dinners.

 Easy·Standard impact